apache/couchdb-documentation/src/api/server/authn.rst

         authentication_handlers = {chttpd_auth, cookie_authentication_handler}, {chttpd_auth, jwt_authentication_handler}, {chttpd_auth, default_authentication_handler}

-`JWT authentication` enables CouchDB to use externally generated JWT tokens instead of defining users or roles in the _users database.
+`JWT authentication` enables CouchDB to use externally generated JWT tokens instead of defining users or roles in the ``_users`` database.

 The JWT authentication handler requires that all JWT tokens are signed by a key that CouchDB has been configured to trust (there is no support for JWT's "NONE" algorithm).

-Additionally, CouchDB can be configured to reject JWT tokens that are missing a configurable set of claims (e.g, a CouchDB administrator could insist on the exp claim).
+Additionally, CouchDB can be configured to reject JWT tokens that are missing a configurable set of claims (e.g, a CouchDB administrator could insist on the ``exp`` claim).

 All claims presented in a JWT token are validated if presented, regardless of whether they are required.

-Two new sections of config have been introduced to configure JWT authentication;
+Two sections of config exist to configure JWT authentication;

 .. code-block:: ini